Here you will find answers to frequently asked questions newcomers and guests have about St. Martin’s and worship at Episcopal churches in general.

 How can I learn about opportunities to get involved?

 St. Martin’s is a vibrant community with a wide variety of ways for you to share your time and talent.On the back of the blue Communication Card in the pew rack there are interest areas that you can check, and a ministry leader will contact you about your interest.
 Our Christian education offerings are listed under the website Learn menu.
-We have numerous programs and ministries available for opportunities to serve, listed under the Serve menu.
+We have numerous programs and ministries available for opportunities to serve, listed on our Serve page.
 We’d love to connect you to ways that God is calling you to serve.